callstack/haul/docs/CLI Commands.md

 ## `haul start`

-This starts a webpack development server which will package and serve the JavaScript bundle for your React Native app.
+This starts a packager server, which will build and serve the JavaScript development bundle for your React Native app.

 Example: `haul start --port 3030`